 - Development of a GIS-based surface and groundwater model for Saucon Township (Zack Benedetto ’14; a collaborative project with Prof. Germanoski of Geol & Environmental Geosciences).
 Zack won best student paper award at the 2014 AWRA GIS conference for his work!

 - Modeling and experimental investigations of flow through thick-walled concrete orifices (with Tom Barlow ’13).
 Concrete orifices are often used to control flow rates from detention basins.
 Typically, thin-plate orifice equations are used in modeling such flow; however, our experiments demonstrate that such equations do not accurately model thick-walled orifices.
 We developed and tested new empirical models, resulting in two journal papers.

-- Experimental investigation of pipe friction in the critical range between laminar and turbulent flow (a student-driven project with Buddy Thompson ’12).
+- Experimental investigation of pipe friction and hysteresis in the critical range between laminar and turbulent flow (a student-driven project with Buddy Thompson ’12).
 This one ended inconclusively…

 - Development of a GIS-based web tool for landowners in the Delaware River Basin overlying the Marcellus Shale (a student-driven project with Jake Dein ’12).
 Jake presented his work at the AWRA spring specialty conference on GIS.
-He later went on to do a Fulbright in Austria on a related project.
+He later went on to do a Fulbright in Austria on soundscapes.

 - Development of a simple method for using electric conductivity for stream quality assessment in watersheds with clastic sedimentary bedrock.
 This project extended previous work in carbonate streams (with Buddy Thompson ’12; a collaborative project with Prof. Kney of Civil & Environmental Engineering).
 We published a paper on this.